rhostettler/libmgp/README.md

 --------
 There are a bunch of examples implemented (see the folder `examples`).
 These are:

-* `example_gpc_toy.m`: Gaussian process classification example using the Laplace and Expectation Propagation approximations (re-implementation of the example in Section 3.7.2 of Rasmussen and Williams (2006)).
+* `example_gpc_toy.m`: Gaussian process classification example using the Laplace and Expectation Propagation approximations (re-implementation of the example in Section 3.7.2 of Rasmussen and Williams (2006)),
+* `example_se_ss.m`: Example of using Taylor series approximation-based state-space formulation for a squared exponential covariance function in a timeseries example,
-* `example_matern_ss.m`: Example of using the Matern state space formulation for a spatio-temporal GP regression problem.
+* `example_matern_ss.m`: Example of using the Matern state-space formulation for a spatio-temporal GP regression problem.

 TODO